moengage/cloud_alarms_checker/docs/REVIEWING.md

 All changes should strive to retain backward compatibility.
 If a change breaks backward compatibility, it is much less likely to be approved.
-It is highly recommended you discuss this change with a `MoEngage Cloud Alarms Checker` team member before investing development time.
+It is highly recommended you discuss this change with a `Cloud Alarms Checker` team member before investing development time.